maheswari2418/maheswari2418/README.md

 <img align="right" width="320" src="https://raw.githubusercontent.com/platane/snk/output/github-contribution-grid-snake-dark.svg" alt="contribution snake"/>

 ### 🚀 The Elevator Pitch
-Hi, I'm **Maheswari**.
-As a highly-motivated fresher, my focus isn't on theoretical knowledge—it's on engineering resilient infrastructure, breaking (and fixing) deployment pipelines, and optimizing AWS architectures in real-world scenarios.
+My focus is entirely on engineering resilient infrastructure, breaking (and fixing) deployment pipelines, and optimizing AWS architectures in real-world scenarios.

-While most entry-level candidates are just learning *how* to write code, I am focused on **how code is delivered, secured, and scaled in production environments.** I treat infrastructure as software and view every manual task as a bug waiting to be automated.
+While many engineers solely focus on application code, I am obsessed with **how that code is delivered, secured, and scaled in production environments.** I treat infrastructure as software and view every manual task as a bug waiting to be automated.

-**I am ready to bring my rapid learning curve, hands-on architecture experience, and automation-first mindset to a junior DevOps, Cloud, or Site Reliability role.**
+**I am ready to bring my hands-on cloud architecture experience, Linux administration skills, and automation-first mindset to your DevOps, Cloud, or Site Reliability team.**

 <br clear="right"/>